SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/analytics-and-usage-reports/document-extensions-reports.md

 ---
-title: Document Extensions Reports
-description: >-
-  This article explains how to use SPDocKit Document Extensions Overview report and Document Extension Details report to track the largest documents on a farm.
+description: This article explains how to use SPDocKit Document Extensions Overview report and Document Extension Details report to track the largest documents on a farm.
-author: Mia Tomaić
-date: 02/10/2018
 ---

 # Document Extensions Reports